 To apply for an artist residency at the HWF, complete an application form and submit it by mail to the Foundation (postmarked by January 18th) along with the required information and work samples:

 The annual postmark deadline for applications is January 18th to be considered for a residence grant the following calendar year.
 Grantees will be notified of their fellowship awards by June 1st.

 The Foundation offers three sessions a year:

-Please note that casitas are single-occupancy only.
-Couples who apply must do so separately; if both are awarded grants, they will be scheduled for different sessions.
+The casitas are single-occupancy only.
+Couples who apply must do so separately; if both are awared grants, they will be scheduled for different sessions.

 The campus of the Helene Wurlitzer Foundation consists of eleven artist residency casitas on eighteen acres in the heart of Taos, NM.

 Three casitas are designated for visual artists, three for composers, and five for literary artists.
 They are single-occupancy, furnished homes with all your basic amenities.